lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 {: artwork-name="CompositeKeyObject-asn.1-structures"}

-As an example, the public key type `pk-MLKEM512-ECDH-P256` is defined as:
+As an example, the public key type `pk-MLKEM768-ECDH-P384` is defined as:

 ~~~
-pk-MLKEM512-ECDH-P256 PUBLIC-KEY ::=
+pk-MLKEM768-ECDH-P384 PUBLIC-KEY ::=
-  pk-CompositeKEM{
+  pk-CompositeKEM {
-    id-MLKEM512-ECDH-P256,
+    id-MLKEM768-ECDH-P384,
-    EcCompositeKEMPublicKey}
+    EcCompositeKemPublicKey }
 ~~~

 The full set of key types defined by this specification can be found in the ASN.1 Module in {{sec-asn1-module}}.